 PBGC also recommends eliminating the requirement to report the funding target of the plan determined as if the plan has been in at-risk status for at least 5 plan years (ERISA Section 4010(d)(1)(B)).
 PBGC does not use this information because termination liability, which is also reported (see Exhibit 2 above), is the relevant amount.
-It is burdensome and costly for companies to calculate the 4010(d)(1)(B) amount and that amount is not used for any purpose other than reporting under ERISA Section 4010.
+It is burdensome and costly for companies to calculate the 4010(d)(1)(B) amount and, unless a plan has actually been in at-risk status for at least 5 plan years 9, that amount is not used for any purpose other than reporting under ERISA Section 4010.